“Mental Fitness” Section Overview

 A research team from the University of Cardiff School of Medicine in the UK has identified five lifestyle behaviors that have been shown to reduce the risk of mental decline, and researchers say these healthy habits are more beneficial than medical treatments or preventative procedures.
 Publishing in the journal, PLOS One, scientists were able to identify five healthy behaviors as being essential for the best chance of living a disease-free life.

 They include exercise, not smoking, maintaining a healthy bodyweight, following a healthy diet and having a low alcohol intake.
-Additionally, the study demonstrated that the individuals who adhered to four or five of these behaviors had a 60 percent decline in dementia and cognitive decline, and there were 70 percent fewer cases of diabetes, heart disease and stroke, compared with individuals who followed none of the behaviors.
+Additionally, the study demonstrated that the individuals who adhered to four or five of these behaviors had a 60 percent less dementia and cognitive decline, and there were 70 percent fewer cases of diabetes, heart disease and stroke, compared with individuals who followed none of the behaviors.
 As far as reducing the risk for dementia, the scientists noted that regular moderate intensity exercise was the strongest factor.

 A study done in Japan by Hideaki Soya, a professor of exercise and neuroendocrinology at the University of Tsukuba in Japan, who studies the effects of exercise on the brain.
 He ran testing on the brain functions of 60 men between the ages of 64 and 75.
-Over all, Dr. Soya said, the results suggest that in older men “higher aerobic fitness is associated with improved cognitive function.”In terms of attention and rapid decision-making, their brains worked like those of much younger people.
+Over all, Dr. Soya said, the results suggest that in older men higher aerobic fitness is associated with improved cognitive function.”In terms of attention and rapid decision-making, their brains worked like those of much younger people.
 They also were quicker and more accurate in their keystrokes, indicating that they attended and responded better than the less-fit volunteers.

-Going back a few years, the Chicago Tribune conducted a study in 1995, concluding that “exercise triggers the production of a protein called brain-derived neurotrophic factor, or BDNF, which helps support the growth of existing brain cells and the development of new ones.”
+Going back a few years, the Chicago Tribune conducted a study in 1995, concluding that “…exercise triggers the production of a protein called brain-derived neurotrophic factor, or BDNF, which helps support the growth of existing brain cells and the development of new ones.”
 The benefits of exercising later in life are overwhelming, “with age BDNF levels fall; this decline is one reason brain function deteriorates in the elderly.
 Certain types of exercise, namely aerobic, are thought to counteract these age-related drops in BDNF and to restore young levels of BDNF in the aging brain.”

 In one final example, “People who regularly generated the greatest energy output, regardless of the type of physical activity, had larger brain size, or gray matter volume — especially in areas that affect memory and cognition — than those who were less active.
 The researchers estimated that this correlated to as much as a 50 percent reduction in risk for the dementia of Alzheimer’s disease.”